object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 Depending on your configuration, you might have to enter your GitHub username and password.
-The output includes quite a lot of detail that we currently don't care about, but the last two lines tell us which GitHub repository we were pushing to, and that we pushed the local master branch to the GitHub master branch.
+The output includes quite a lot of detail that we currently don't care about, but the last two lines tell us which GitHub repository we were pushing to, and that we pushed the local main branch to the GitHub main branch.

 If we now type `git status`, we find that we are no longer ahead of